Lovin' Is Really My Game

 "Lovin' Is Really My Game" is a 1977 song by American group Brainstorm, and is the lead single from their debut album Stormin'.
 The song was written by lead singer, Belita Woods along with Trenita Womack "Bongo Lady Way".

-The extended version of the song was release as a vinyl 7" single in two parts; A-side part 1 and B-side part 2.
+The extended version of the song was released as a vinyl 7" single in two parts; A-side part 1 and B-side part 2.
 "Lovin' Is Really My Game" peaked at number fourteen on both the Billboard Disco Play chart, and Hot Soul chart.